-From its boiling summers that end in monsoons to its diverse mix of people, Delhi is a city that can either be loved or loathed by expats.
+From its boiling summers that end in monsoons to its diverse mix of people, Delhi is a city that is either loved or loathed by expats.
 One of the busiest cities in India, it’s said to house more people than it can fit.

-Delhi is a mix of old and new with parks like Lodi Gardens, an idyllic place to jog, picnic or people watch.
-Lifestyle malls are also fashionable spots to spend free time.
-Still, Delhi’s history can be seen in its architecture and the old ambassador cars that hint at a British empire of times bygone.
+Delhi is a mix of old and new, with lovely green spaces such as Lodi Gardens, an idyllic place to jog, picnic or people watch.
+Modern malls are also trendy and fashionable spots to spend one's free time.
+While enjoying a cosmopolitan lifestyle, Delhi’s rich culture and history can be seen in its architecture and appreciated in the many monuments and buildings, as well as major events and festivals.

 Delhi has a diverse nightlife.
-Mehrauli is great for live music, while Greater Kailash has a large club scene and Khan Market has many bars and roof terraces.
-Paharganj has grown in popularity for notoriously cheap and cheerful bars, which come equipped with dusty beer bottles and shots of vodka.
+The neighbourhood of Mehrauli is great for live music, while Greater Kailash has a large club scene and Khan Market has many bars and roof terraces.
+Paharganj has grown in popularity for notoriously cheap and cheerful bars, and is a great space for backpackers and young expats.
 Connaught Place (CP), in the centre of Delhi, is home to a vibrant bar and entertainment scene.
-In the inner and outer circle of CP there is live music, a revolving bar and restaurants with open rooftops.
+In the inner and outer circle of CP, there is live music, a revolving restaurant and bars and restaurants with open rooftops.

 Shopping in Delhi